TYPES OF ANIMAL NUTRITION AND VARIOUS NUTRIENTS

 Examples are Hay, Straw.
 Hay: This is grass cut. dried and preserved for animals future use.

-D. Supplements and Additives Feed
+D. Supplements and Additives Feed for types of animal nutrition

 supplements are added to the main feed to supply one or more nutrients which might be lacking in the main feed.
 The following could serve as feed supplements: